-1) The surname Cary is today most frequently found in Somerset, probably named from Castle Cary in that county.
+1) The English surname was historically most frequently found in Somerset and neighbouring counties, probably named from Castle Cary in Somerset.
 It occurs early, e.g. in the Somerset 'Feet of Fines': Philip de Kary (1203), Gunilda de Kary (1235), Peter de Cary (1280).
-There were several Bristol merchants of the name in the 16th/17th centuries, who (confusingly) adopted the roses arms of the Devon Carys, with the addition of a golden anchor (v.
-Burke, 'Gen. Armory).
+There were several Bristol merchants of the name Cary in the 16th/17th centuries, who used similar arms to the gentrified Devon Carys.
 The surname was found in both forms in Somerset in the 1871 Census: Cary 110; Carey 220.

-2) The landowning Cary family of Devon (Cockington and Clovelly) may be named from the place in Devon recorded as 'Kari' (Pre-Celtic or Celtic language) in the Domesday Book (1086), an estate on the river Cary or Carey in West Devon.
+2) The landowning Cary family of Devon (Cockington and Clovelly) may be named from the place in Devon recorded as 'Kari' (Pre-Celtic or Celtic language) in the Domesday Book (1086), an estate on the river Cary or Carey in West Devon or from Castle Cary in Somerset..
 The root meaning is uncertain: Old European 'kar'- 'hard, stony' according to Watts (Cambridge, 2003) or Celtic 'car'- 'friendly, pleasant' (Eckwall, Oxford, 1963).
 This family's eponymous ancestor appears in the 1564 'Visitation of Devon' as 'John Cary of Cary'.